RADAR-base-Analytics/.github/profile/README.md

 # Creating Citable Analytics Pipelines
+A Zenodo community page for analysis pipelines can be found [here](https://zenodo.org/communities/radar-base-analytics/?page=1&size=20) we will aim to curate this community page with repositories added to the RADAR-base Analytics catalogue (this org).

 You may add citations to the RADAR-base pipeline using either or both the GitHub CITATIONS.cff file and the [Zenodo](https://zenodo.org/) badge.
  - [GitHub CFF File](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files )
  - [CFF website](https://citation-file-format.github.io/)